kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

     To deploy the latest version of Kustomize on a Linux or Mac machine, run the following commands:

     ```
-    # Detect your OS and download corresponding latest Kustomize binary
+    # Detect your OS and download the corresponding latest Kustomize binary
     curl -s "https://raw.githubusercontent.com/\
 kubernetes-sigs/kustomize/master/hack/install_kustomize.sh"  | bash